Boulder Children’s Chorale Artistic Director

 Boulder Children’s Chorale Bel Canto Director

-Meg Lawless teaches middle school choral music in Mead, Colorado and specializes in pre-adolescent and adolescent vocal technique and choral singing.
-She completed her Masters of Music in Music Education at University of Colorado-Boulder in 2014 and received her undergraduate degree in music education from Butler University in 2005.
-Meg began her career as Director of Choral Activities at Hong Kong International School in Hong Kong, China.
-She has also taught middle and high school choral music and drama in Indiana and Illinois.
+Megan Lawless teaches middle school choral music in Mead and specializes in pre-adolescent and adolescent vocal technique and choral singing.
+She completed her Master of Music in music education at the University of Colorado at Boulder in 2014 and received her undergraduate degree in music education from Butler University in 2005.
+Mrs. Lawless began her career as Director of Choral Activities at Hong Kong International School in Hong Kong, China.
+She has also taught middle and high school choral music and drama in public schools in Indiana and Illinois.
 Her ensembles have consistently received top ratings at adjudicated festivals here in Colorado and in the Midwest.

-From 2012-2014, Meg served as the director of the intermediate level of the Centennial Children’s Chorus.
-She has been a guest clinician for the Colorado American Choral Director’s Association and the Poudre Elementary Honor Choir.
-She was proud to work in conjunction with the choral music staff of University of Colorado to develop the CU-Boulder Middle School Choral Festival, 2012-2014.
-In the summer of 2017, Meg was thrilled to accompany Bel Canto on their first national tour to the New Orleans Crescent City Music Festival!
-She resides in Lafayette with her husband, Ryan and her son, Liam, and enjoys hiking, yoga, and soaking in the Colorado sunshine.
+From 2012 to 2014 Mrs. Lawless served as the director of the intermediate level of the Centennial Children’s Chorus.
+She has been a guest clinician for the Colorado Affiliate of the American Choral Directors Association and the Poudre Elementary Honor Choir.
+She was proud to work in conjunction with the choral music staff of the University of Colorado to develop the CU-Boulder Middle School Choral Festival.
+In 2017, Mrs. Lawless was thrilled to accompany Bel Canto on its first national tour to the Crescent City Choral Festival in New Orleans, Louisiana.
+She resides in Lafayette with her husband, Ryan, and her two children, Liam and Coralea, and enjoys yoga, reading, and soaking in the Colorado sunshine.

 Boulder Children’s Chorale Volante and Peak A Capella Director

-Nathan Wubbena teaches middle school choral music and musical theater in Longmont, Colorado.
-He received his Bachelor of Music Education from the University of Northern Colorado in 2011, and his Master of Music in Music Education with a Conducting Specialization at Colorado State University in 2018.
+Nathan Wubbena received his Bachelor of Music Education from the University of Northern Colorado in 2011, and his Master of Music in Music Education with a Conducting Specialization at Colorado State University in 2018.
 Nathan has taught students from elementary to high school to adults, on both the Front Range and Western Slope, in curricular and private settings.
 He has had extensive experience teaching choral, musical theater, and contemporary a cappella genres, and is an accomplished performer in each.

-In 2015, he received the Outstanding Young Music Educator Award from the Colorado Music Educator’s Association, which honors outstanding achievement in an educator with up to 5 years of experience.
-His experience and recognition has resulted in him being requested as guest clinician throughout the state of Colorado.
-He is a Co-Chair of the Colorado Middle All State Choir board, of which he was a founding board member.
-Additionally, he runs the St Vrain A Cappella organization, of which he is co-founder.
+In 2015, he received the Outstanding Young Music Educator Award from the Colorado Music Educators Association, which honors outstanding achievement in an educator with up to 5 years of experience.
+His experience and recognition have since resulted in him being requested as guest clinician throughout the state of Colorado.
+He is Chair Emeritus of the Colorado Middle All State Choir board, of which he was a founding board member.
+Additionally, he runs the summer a cappella camp, of which he is the co-founder and executive director.
 He resides in Longmont with his wife, Anna, and his son, James, and enjoys cheering for the Broncos and spending time outdoors with his family and two dogs.